getting-around

 • The Romans, Phoenicians, and Moors all walked these same streets (foundations date back 3,000 years)

 Planning your day?
-Our one day in Malaga itinerary covers the highlights in 24 hours.
-For free things to do, we've got a separate guide too.
+My one day in Malaga itinerary covers the highlights in 24 hours.
+For free things to do in Malaga, there's a separate guide too.

 Heidi